-The WTG models considered at by the Developer are larger than those used for the estimation above, meaning caution must be used when considering the results presented in this section.
-Figure 5-2 presents a level against range plot for the WTG presented in Project Options 1 and 2 using the Tougaard et al. (2020) calculation, assuming an average 6 ms-1 wind speed.
+The maximum turbine sizes considered at Dublin are much larger than those used for the estimation above, so caution must be used when considering the results presented in this section; no empirical data is available for large wind turbines close to the specification proposed here.
+Figure 5-2 presents a level against range plot for the two turbine sizes using the Tougaard et al. (2020) calculation, assuming an average 6 ms-1 wind speed.

-Figure 5-2 Predicted unweighted SPL{RMS} for the operational WTGs considered for the proposed development using the calculation from Tougaard et al. (2020).
+Figure 5-2 Predicted unweighted SPL{RMS} from operational WTGs with power outputs of 15 MW and 21 MW using the calculation from Tougaard et al. (2020)